softworkz/embyuserwiki/AutoBoxSets.md

 ### Trouble Shooting

-If movies aren't added to the collection as expected, ensure that the **TmdbCollectionId** is correct on the [The Movie DB website](https://www.themoviedb.org/) and that each movie in the collection has the correct **TmdbCollectionId** set in it's own metadata.
+If movies aren't added to the collection as expected, check that the **TmdbCollectionId** is still correct on the [The Movie DB website](https://www.themoviedb.org/) and that each movie in the collection has the same **TmdbCollectionId** set in it's own metadata.

 Once this is confirmed, you can then manually force a refresh of the AutoBoxSets via the **Refresh Box Sets** button in the AutoBoxSets Plugin configuration page (see above).